alexsotocx/alexsotocx.co/blogposts/creating-blog/post.md

 npm install -g yo
 ```

-With yeoman we can install the generator needed to structure our app.
+With yeoman we can install the generator to structure our app.
 I personally used the [Generator React Webpack](https://github.com/newtriks/generator-react-webpack) because it has a lot of features and you can configure it easily.
 So, to install this generator and scaffold our app.
 Run the next commands in your terminal and follow the instructions.

 ```
 npm install -g generator-react-webpack